mkrol1997/PixelPerfect/README.md

 # Overview
 ----------

 The **PixelPerfect Web App** is a powerful tool that leverages AI models to enhance images, reduce image artefacts, and upscale image resolution.
-It is built with use of technologies like:
+It is built with the use of technologies like:

  - Django
  - PyTorch